stripe/stripe-dotnet/README.md

 If your beta feature requires a `Stripe-Version` header to be sent, use the `StripeConfiguration.ApiVersion` property to set it:

+> Note: the `ApiVersion` can only be set in beta versions of the library.

 ```csharp
 StripeConfiguration.ApiVersion += "; feature_beta=v3";
 ```